 Launching a World-First in Sustainability

 The Two Hands digital trust platform creates the opportunity to address the UK's net zero goals.
-Based on the outstanding ARCZERO results, Two Hands will collaborate with external climatetech and fintech to measure, report and financially-incentivise farmers to improve their environmental impact.
+Based on the outstanding ARCZERO results, Two Hands is collaborating with 6 agri-techs to measure, report and financially-incentivise farmers to improve their environmental impact.
 Foodservice users will receive regulatory-compliant ESG reporting based on authenticated data from the source.
+Carbon & biodiversity markets will receive authenticated, farm-level data to invest in - greenwashing is eliminated.
+No need for government subsidies to drive net zero.

 The ARCZero Experience